 Las Vegas entrepreneur helps patients maintain their recovery

-Shelli Lara discusses her business, Innovative Healthcare Delivery, a Las Vegas-based company which has 70 patient advocates in more than 30 states.
+Shelli Lara discusses her business, Innovative Healthcare Delivery, a Las Vegas-based company.

 Shelli Lara thinks treatment shouldn’t end when a patient leaves the hospital.